hogihung/bidder-up/README.md

 only.
 It is a very contrived example - there are no tests included, and some of code would be considered a 'hack' to just help illustrate the examples.

+You can find a copy of the Presentation, in PDF format, within this repo.
+It is located in the MISC/ directory.

 You will need the following to use this repo: